 On Dr Seuss Day, let’s celebrate the father of wit & wisdom with these simple Seuss Crafts for kids!
 As he says, “These things are fun and fun is good!”

 Walk into any book store or log on to an online one and you’ll find a wide range of categories to choose from.
-Of course, there is the genre-wise categorization, but a more general one is adults and kids’ sections.
+Of course, there is the genre-wise categorization, but a more general one is adults’ and kids’ sections.
 However, there are some books that stand out – because they belong to both!

 These are the books that grow with you – they make sense at any age.
 Maybe that’s why they’re called evergreen classics, and the most popular ones have got to be the Seuss books!
 What appears to be utter nonsense on the surface actually hides a lot of depth, making these books truly unique.

-And since it’s the author’s birthday on March 2nd, it’s only right that we pay tribute to the father of fun with some crafts that are just as enjoyable!
+It’s only right that we pay tribute to the father of fun with some crafts that are just as enjoyable!
 These crafts are excellent to get kids to fall in love with reading and will encourage them to check out other titles too.
 “Oh, the things you can find, if you don’t stay behind!”

 22 Easy and Fun Dr. Seuss Crafts for Kids